dacav/Formal-Methods/Project/P1/README.txt

                  Automatic stuff - I love automatic stuff
 --------------------------------------------------------------------------

+There's a Makefile inside the directory.
+You may need to the first line depending on what's the name of the spin executable on your own system.

-The included Makefile, if called with "make" (no parameters are needed) will automatically:
+After that step, by calling "make" (no parameters are needed) you will
+automatically:

     (1) Generate the files safe.pml and sound.pml corresponding
         respectively to the never-claims: '<> !safe' and '[] !sound'